-Here we uncover “Knowledge Ingots” that have been mined in the fields of Scientist, Technology, Engineering, Art and Mathematics.
+Here we uncover “Knowledge Ingots” that have been mined in the fields of Science, Technology, Engineering, Art, and Mathematics.
 Special attention is provided to Ingots where AI and Machine Learning have provided the catalyst for the mining (see asterisked items).
 Each Ingot will be referred to within the Steam Pilot Lesson Plans.

 • Scientists have recently used AI to learn about protein folding and the structure of tens of thousands of proteins.
 Using Alphafold, an AI program developed by DeepMind, scientists are developing treatments for a whole new set of diseases.